Centaurioun/pulp-stones/references/md/Chen_2022_Detecting_calcified_pulp_stones_in_patients_with_periodontal_diseases_using.md

 Original Article

-Detecting calcified pulp stones in patients with periodontal diseases using digital panoramic and periapical radiographies Gin Chen ^a\ b\ c^\*, Liang-Gie Huang ^a^, Pei-Cheng Yeh ^a^ *^a^ Division of Endodontics and Periodontics, Department of Stomatology, Taichung Veterans General Hospital, Taichung, Taiwan* *^b^ College of Oral Medicine, Chun Shan Medical University, Taichung, Taiwan ^c^ School of Dentistry, National Yang-Ming University, Taipei, Taiwan*
+# Detecting calcified pulp stones in patients with periodontal diseases using digital panoramic and periapical
-Received 5 December 2021; Final revision received 10 December 2021
- \* Corresponding author.
-Division of Endodontics and Periodontics, Department of Stomatology, Taichung Veterans General Hospital.
-1650, Taiwan Boulevard Section 4, Taichung city, 40705, Taiwan.
-Fax: +886 4 23741329.
-*E-mail address:* kam@vghtc.gov.tw (G. Chen).
-<https://doi.Org/10.1016/j.jds.2021.12.010 1991 -7902/© 2022 Association for Dental Sciences of the Republic of
-China.
-Publishing services by Elsevier B. V. This is an open access article under the CC BY-NC-ND license (http://creativecommons.0rg/licenses/by-nc-nd/4.O/). and subjects of old ages (\>40 years).
-Digital panoramic and periapical radiography showed sig­nificant differences in the detection of pulp stone calcifications (P \< 0.05), and detected bet­ter with digital periapical radiography examination.

-*Conclusion:* We found 58.0% (n = 645) of our patients with pulp stones using digital panoramic radiography, and 74.8% using digital periapical radiography.
-Regarding individual teeth, only 8.5% of pulp stones were observed in digital panoramic radiography and 10.6% in digital peri­apical radiography.
-Pulp stones were more often seen in maxillary molar teeth and old patients of ages \>40 years old using periapical radiography examination especially in those patients with periodontally condition.
-As a two-dimensional imaging system, digital periapical radiog­raphy is recommended for a definitive and routine assessment in patients suspected of hard tissue abnormality and pulp calcification formation.

-© 2022 Association for Dental Sciences of the Republic of China.
- Publishing services by Elsevier B.V.
-This is an open access article under the CC BY-NC-ND license (<http://creativecommons>. org/licenses/by-nc-nd/4.0/).
-Introduction
+radiographies
+Gin Chen \*, Liang-Gie Huang , Pei-Cheng Yeh * Division of

+## **Introduction**

 Pulpal calcified structures are fairly common.
 Such calcifi­cation of dental pulp tissue, often known as denticle, pulp stone, or dystrophic calcification, has been studied for over a decade.
-Pulp stones may occur in any one or multiple teeth, deciduous or permanent, healthy or disease, and even in unerupted or impacted teeth.^1^\'^2^ Pulp stone calci­fications vary in number from one or more in a single tooth or in multiple teeth.
+Pulp stones may occur in any one or multiple teeth, deciduous or permanent, healthy or disease, and even in unerupted or impacted teeth.
+Pulp stone calci­fications vary in number from one or more in a single tooth or in multiple teeth.
 Their size varies from minute particles to large calcified mass, occluding a part or the entire pulp cavity.
-Pulp stones are more often seen in coronal pulp although they are also found in radicular areas.^3-5^ These calcifications and/or stones are usually asymptomatic, except when impinging on the nerve or blood vessel.^6^ (see Figs. 1 and 2)
+Pulp stones are more often seen in coronal pulp although they are also found in radicular areas.
+These calcifications and/or stones are usually asymptomatic, except when impinging on the nerve or blood vessel. (see Figs. 1 and 2)
-Despite a number of microscopic and histochemical studies, the exact causes of pulp calcification remains largely unclear.^7^,^8^ A host of factors like age, dental trauma, periodontal disease, orthodontic treatment and systemic disease are implicated.^7^,^9-16^ The prevalence of pulp stones ranges from 8% to 90%.^5^,^6^,^17-19^ The detection of pulpal calcifications in human dental pulp, based on radiographic examinations, has been reported to be 2.1%---63.6% across different populations.^17^,^20^ The occurrence of pulp calcifi­cations are generally believed to be under-estimated.
-That is mainly because small calcified masses (\<200 urn) are not easily detected with radiographic imaging.^2^ The current digital imaging systems, including periapical, panoramic and cone-beam computed tomography radiography can provide more realistic and accurate images.^17,20-22^ Hence, visualizing the orientation and dimensions of pulpal struc­tures can be better in replicating and measuring the pulp stone calcifications.
+Despite a number of microscopic and histochemical studies, the exact causes of pulp calcification remains largely unclear., A host of factors like age, dental trauma, periodontal disease, orthodontic treatment and systemic disease are implicated., The prevalence of pulp stones ranges from 8% to 90%.,, The detection of pulpal calcifications in human dental pulp, based on radiographic examinations, has been reported to be 2.1%---63.6% across different populations., The occurrence of pulp calcifi­cations are generally believed to be under-estimated.
+That is mainly because small calcified masses (\<200 urn) are not easily detected with radiographic imaging.
+The current digital imaging systems, including periapical, panoramic and cone-beam computed tomography radiography can provide more realistic and accurate images.
+Hence, visualizing the orientation and dimensions of pulpal struc­tures can be better in replicating and measuring the pulp stone calcifications.
 However, no such related investigation has been reported regarding two commonly used clinical radiographic techniques on diagnosing pulp tissue disease and occurrence of pulp stone calcifications.
 The purpose of this study was: (a) to compare two commonly used digital radiographic techniques, i.e., panoramic and periapical radiograhy, in detecting pulp stone calcifications at dental pulps of patients with peri­odontal diseases; (b) to determine the association between
 Figure 1 Digital Panoramic radiography is a commonly used clinical tool to quantify the pulpal radiopacities or calcifications (red circle).
 Journal of Dental Sciences 17 (2022) 965-972